 Once a purpose and a set of intents are identified, a chatbot could be a useful tool to engage customers or employees.

 Key Factor #2: Design Architecture

 Bots are great for interacting with difference services.
-Oracle Intelligent Bot Service is designed to make it easy for developers to make REST API calls and database lookups in between parsing what the user says, and returning a response.
+The Oracle Chatbot Cloud Service is designed to make it easy for developers to make REST API calls and database lookups in between parsing what the user says, and returning a response.

 Here are a few things to think about when designing a bot’s architecture: